 Some other great tools to take advantage of on Bing are the Calculator, Translator, Dictionary and Local search.

 Sure Google has these too, but it’s important to know about them if you’re already going to be using Bing.
-Bing is still growing too and will likely be adding new features, so be sure to check out the Explore page frequently for all the services.
+Bing is still growing too and will likely be adding new features.

 Still not convinced on Bing?
-Try the latest Google vs. Bing test, Bing It On, and see how Google stacks up.
+Try the latest Google vs. Bing test, Bing It On [Broken URL Removed], and see how Google stacks up.
 Does it win?
 Or does Bing?
 Either way, it couldn’t hurt to try Bing out – you just might like it!

 Do you use Bing?
 If so – why and, which is your favorite feature about it?